sagecodes/intro-tableau/titanic-step-by-step.md

 For this sheet we want to make a map!!!

-Lets move Lets move `latitude` and `logitude` into dimensions.
-If we don't put them in dimensions it should actually still work in this example, but tableau will be trying to do a calulation on them. `AVG(latitude)`.
+Lets move Lets move `latitude` and `longitude` into dimensions.
+If we don't put them in dimensions it should actually still work in this example, but tableau will be trying to do a calculation on them. `AVG(latitude)`.

 Lets populate our map!

-- Drag `Logitude` into the columns sections
+- Drag `Longitude` into the columns sections

 - Drag `Latitude` into the Rows Sections